 Download here the Technics SL-10 manual (PDF).

 What's your Technics SL-10 worth in 2021?
-Here are some recently sold items.
+Here are some recently sold items with prices.

 |Technics SL 10 Direct Drive Automatic||06/2021||$ 1 277.05|

 |As New Technics SL 10 Quartz Auto DD||07/2021||$ 980.82|

 |See all sold items on eBay for more prices||10/2021||-.--|